idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 - 20180217 Updated for CafeTran Espresso 2018 - Akua, Migrated from Classeur.io to GitHub.com
 - 20180621 Updated for CafeTran Espresso 2018 - Akua Update 10
 - 20180830 Updated for CafeTran Espresso 2018 - Akua Update 11
+- 20180831 Updated for CafeTran Espresso 2018 - Akua Update 11 - Added section for SVG filter in Supported file formats, Adobe Illustrator (AI) in Unsupported formats, and Smartcat in Solutions

 ## Feedback